 Rolex reference number between lugs

-When buying and selling a Rolex it is imperative to know what you’ve got.
-With an abundance of fraud, on online markets especially, buyer and seller confidence is important in striking a win-win deal.
-When a buyer is confident that a Rolex is real, they will likely place a better offer on it rather than leaving margin for errors or deducting the cost of having it authenticated.
+If you are selling a Rolex watch it is imperative to know if what you’ve got is real or fake.
+With an abundance of fraud out there, buyer and seller confidence is important in striking a win-win deal.
+When a buyer is confident that a Rolex is real, they will likely place a better offer on it rather than leaving a margin for errors or deducting the cost of having it authenticated.